Delta Green

-Delta Green is a contemporary era setting for the Call of Cthulhu role-playing game created by Adam Scott Glancy, Dennis Detwiller, and John Scott Tynes, a.k.a. the Delta Green Partnership, of the Seattle gaming house Pagan Publishing.
-The setting first appeared in a 1992 RPG scenario and revolves around a secretive organization tasked with protecting the United States from paranormal and alien threats.
-Delta Green combines the classic 1920s Cthulhu Mythos of H.P.
+Delta Green is a role-playing game from Arc Dream Publishing about a secretive organization tasked with protecting the United States from paranormal and alien threats.
+The setting combines the 1920s Cthulhu Mythos of H.P.
 Lovecraft with modern conspiracy fiction.
+It originated in 1992 as a setting for the Call of Cthulhu role-playing game, created by Adam Scott Glancy, Dennis Detwiller, and John Scott Tynes, a.k.a. the Delta Green Partnership, of the Seattle gaming house Pagan Publishing.

-In August 2011, Arc Dream Publishing and the Delta Green Partnership announced development of a standalone Delta Green role-playing game.
-Funding began in 2015 and in 2016 the Agent's Handbook was released followed by the Handler's Guide in 2018.
-Arc Dream Publishing also made a partnership with Pelgrane Press to release a prequel named The Fall of DELTA GREEN using the Gumshoe System in 2018.
+In 2016 the Agent's Handbook was released, followed by the Handler's Guide in 2018, giving the game its first standalone rule books.
+In 2018 Arc Dream also partnered with Pelgrane Press on a prequel game set in the 1960s.
+It is named The Fall of DELTA GREEN and uses the Gumshoe System.

 Premise

 Delta Green is a contemporary setting, starting in the mid-1990s, with intermittent updates thereafter.
 The game revolves around a fictitious secret organization, created by the U.S. Government following the covert raid on the town of Innsmouth, Massachusetts mentioned in H. P. Lovecraft's The Shadow over Innsmouth.
 The organization takes its name from its World War II-era codename.

-Delta Green agents work undercover through other U.S. government agencies, recruiting across a wide range including the FBI, ATF, CIA, CDC, and DEA.
+Delta Green agents work undercover through other U.S. government agencies, recruiting across a wide range including the FBI, ATF, CIA, CDC, DEA and the U.S. Military.
 It appears to have "gone rogue" somewhere between the 1960s and the 1980s, following a disastrous operation in Cambodia and a "deal" struck by Reagan-era rivals in Majestic-12, ostensibly with "Greys".
 Delta Green must not only contain incursions from creatures from the Cthulhu Mythos, but also secret conspiracies and rogue organizations that seek to weaponize its powers.

 The 2016 edition advances the history to the 2010s.
-In 2001, the September 11 attacks greatly affects the Intelligence Community, including Delta Green and MAJESTIC-12.
-Majestic was weakened and destroyed, while Delta Green has been brought back into the government fold, given a budget and official standing, using the War on Terror as a cover to their operation.
+In 2001, the September 11 attacks greatly affect the Intelligence Community, including Delta Green and MAJESTIC-12.
+Majestic was weakened and destroyed, while Delta Green has been brought back into the government fold, given a budget and official standing, using the war on terror as a cover to their operation.
 There's also a group of old guard agents that were opposed to the restructure of Delta Green, preferring to maintain the old conspiracy running, forming their own splinter group known as "The Outlaws", as opposed to the official "Program".